Table of Contents

 What is bronchiolitis?

-At first, the symptoms of bronchiolitis may resemble the symptoms of a common cold.
-Your child will probably have a runny nose and a slight fever for 2 to 3 days.
-Then your child may begin to cough, breathe fast and wheeze (make a high-pitched whistling sound when breathing) for another 2 or 3 days.
+The first signs of bronchiolitis look like the symptoms of a common cold.
+Your child may have a runny nose, cough, and a slight fever for a few days.
+After that, your child may begin to breathe fast and wheeze (make a high-pitched whistling sound when breathing).

 Call your doctor if: